 Good questions have the power to shift the state of the mind of the parties, from one of negativity to one of positivity, making them feel more comfortable and at ease with the whole process.
 “Due to biological processes, when humans feel safe and heard, they think more clearly and rationally”, she says.
 In the end, mediation is all about this.
 It is about creating a paradigm shift in the way the parties perceive and think about the conflict they have, and about how they perceive each other’s views and needs.
 “A sticky plaster solution to all disputes is not sustainable.
 Effective mediation questions hold the power to build sustainable outcomes”, Gerry concludes.

 Essentially, Gerry’s book aims to expand her personal vision of giving people a voice, seeking to put down an efficacious methodology for other mediators to hear and better understand their parties.
 In this way, they can gain a standing voice at the table and not remaining silent.
 Again, everything comes back to giving people a voice.
-Also, read her words of reflection to the COVID-19 pandemic.

 Written by Matteo Piovacari: MBBI Writer